geneanet/customCamera/doc/en/index.md

     - **Type :** `string`
     - **Default :** `null`

-+ **imgBackgroundBase64OtherOrientation :** Alternative overlay image (when the device is on the other orientation that the start camera orientation).
++ **imgBackgroundBase64OtherOrientation :** Alternate overlay image (if device's orientation has changed since app started).
 Should be in base64 format.
-If it is `null`, we used `imgBackgroundBase64` and we resized the image.
+If `null`, use `imgBackgroundBase64` and resize image.
     - **Type :** `string`
     - **Default :** `null`